Growing Radish Guide:

 - Spacing for table radish is 20 cm X 5 cm

-Irrigation for Growing Radish:- Radish crop requires continues moisture in the soil throughout its growth period.
+Irrigation for Growing Radish:- A radish crop requires continuous moisture in the soil throughout its growth period.
 Make sure to irrigate the field even before sowing so that germination percentage will increase.
-This crop requires frequent and uniform irrigation and you should avoid any water stress especially flowering and root development stage.
+This crop requires frequent and uniform irrigation and you should avoid any water stress especially the flowering and root development stage.

 Irrigate daily for the first 4 to 5 days, subsequently every 3 to 4 days depending on climate and soil moisture level.
-Drip irrigation is best bet for this crop.
-Avoid any water logging (stagnation) in the field.
+Drip irrigation is the best bet for this crop.
+Avoid any waterlogging (stagnation) in the field.
 You should provide well-drainage in case of heavy rains or floods.

-Manures and Fertilizers for Growing Radish:- Proper and timely application of manures and fertilizers will result in higher yields of crop and top quality of roots.
-Don’t apply fresh manure in the field as radish crop is short duration one.
-This can result in forking and irregular shaped roots.
-Well-decomposed farm yard manure of 25 tonnes per hectare can be applied during preparation.
+Manures and Fertilizers for Growing Radish:- Proper and timely application of manures and fertilizers will result in higher yields of crop and top-quality roots.
+Don’t apply fresh manure in the field as a radish crop is a short duration.
+This can result in forking and irregularly shaped roots.
+Well-decomposed farmyard manure of 25 tonnes per hectare can be applied during preparation.